axboehm/TerrainDesigner/README.md

 Once the user has placed spheres and adjusted their properties they can be applied.
 Textures representing the changes are created and then blended with the original terrain.
 This step is not real-time but rather takes a few seconds, the result however is mathmatically exact and predictable.
 Then the terrain that the user walks on gets updated to represent this new state and further modifications can be made.

 # Technical Overview

 - MainLoop
 - Different components
 - Performance through QuadTree and staggering of updates
+- representation of geometry using signed distance fields
+- terrain shader made to be adaptive to any type of geometry using: height based blending, triplanar UV mapping, texture bombing